Terms of Service

 - From 1’000 users: user packages in increments of 100 (1’000, 1’100, 1’200 users, etc.)

-deskbird is allowed to upgrade the Company to the next user package if the Company succeeds the number of registered users for the existing package and with prior consent by the Company (e.g., via email confirmation).
+deskbird is allowed to upgrade the Company to the next user package if the Company succeeds the number of registered users for the existing package. deskbird ensures to inform the Company in a written manner (e.g., via email) at least seven days in advance before sending the adjusted invoice.

 If the price of the Service increases due to changes in the Service Parameters (e.g., more features/Active Users), deskbird will invoice the difference between the advance payment already made and the increased price pro rata until the end of the contract year.
 If the price category of the version decreases due to changes in the Service Parameters (e.g. fewer features/Active Users) during the billing period, the Company is not entitled to a (pro rata) refund of the advance payment already made.